asher-lab/asher-lab/README.md

 I am interested in all topics in the surrounding area of

 * Architecture
-* Microservices
 * Cloud-Native, Kubernetes-Native
-* Cloud in general, Kubernetes, Openshift specific
+* Cloud in general, Kubernetes
 * Automation
 * Spring Boot

-### 💬 Ask me about
-* Kubernetes
-* OpenShift
-* Cloud Native Development
-* Microservices
-* Automation
-* and all the other topics related from the repositories and articles

 ### 📫 Good to know:
 * Quantum Computing is nice!